CopilotC-Nvim/CopilotChat.nvim/README.md

-  show_folds = true, -- Shows folds for sections in chat show_help = true, -- Shows help message as virtual lines when waiting for user input auto_follow_cursor = true, -- Auto-follow cursor in chat auto_insert_mode = false, -- Automatically enter insert mode when opening window and if auto follow cursor is enabled on new prompt clear_chat_on_new_prompt = false, -- Clears chat on every new prompt highlight_selection = true, -- Highlight selection in the source buffer when in the chat window
+  show_folds = true, -- Shows folds for sections in chat show_help = true, -- Shows help message as virtual lines when waiting for user input auto_follow_cursor = true, -- Auto-follow cursor in chat auto_insert_mode = false, -- Automatically enter insert mode when opening window and on new prompt insert_at_end = false, -- Move cursor to end of buffer when inserting text clear_chat_on_new_prompt = false, -- Clears chat on every new prompt highlight_selection = true, -- Highlight selection in the source buffer when in the chat window